 - As I wrote in another review about this actor, you’ll recognize Ted Levine instantly because of his gravelly voice.
 He does good work here as the ex-con “Wes” that Berenger has to call off Winger because Levine suspects she isn’t what she’s pretending.
 Levine was also “Lt.
 Leland Stottlemeyer” on TV’s “Monk” and was the serial killer “Jame Gumb” in the Oscar-winning “The Silence of the Lambs” (click here for my review).
 He did an underwhelming turn in the wickedly bad film reboot “Wild Wild West” with Will Smith (click here for my review) and had a small role in the terrific crime drama “Heat” with Robert De Niro and Al Pacino (click here for my review).

-Costa-Gavras offers both not so subtle imagery (such as the blood pooling in the palm of the slain radio host) as well as subtle imagery (such as foreshadowing when Levine is shown wrapped in a plastic poncho in an early scene – much like the plastic wrap they would use for his body after he’s shot during the bank robbery).
+Costa-Gavras offers both not so subtle imagery (such as the blood pooling in the palm of the slain radio host) as well as subtle imagery (such as foreshadowing when Levine is shown covered against a rainstorm in a plastic poncho in an early scene – much like the plastic wrap they would use for his body after he’s shot during the bank robbery).

 “Betrayed” was the 39th ranked film of 1988 with $25.8 million in domestic ticket sales, according to Box Office Mojo.
 It was right ahead of Chevy Chase in “Funny Farm” ($25.5 million) and far ahead of the equally good film “The Presidio” with Mark Harmon and Sean Connery (click here for my review)l, which had $20.3 million.
 The No. 1 film of the year was “Rain Man” with $172.8 million.
 Another top film that year was “Cocktail” (No. 9 with $78.2 million – click here for my review).
 Here are the other films from that year that I’ve reviewed for this blog: